ppp-kohe/autogui/README.md

 There are two types of bindings:

-* Special methods for actions of changing selected items in the table by returning a list of the items : sepcified by [`@GuiListSelectionUpdater`](https://www.autogui.org/docs/apidocs/latest/org.autogui/org/autogui/GuiListSelectionUpdater.html)
+* Special methods for actions of changing selected items in the table by returning a list of the items : specified by [`@GuiListSelectionUpdater`](https://www.autogui.org/docs/apidocs/latest/org.autogui/org/autogui/GuiListSelectionUpdater.html)
 * Special methods for callbacks of user item selection from the table UI: specified by [`@GuiListSelectionCallback`](https://www.autogui.org/docs/apidocs/latest/org.autogui/org/autogui/GuiListSelectionCallback.html)

 ```java